evanvolgas/reflectedintelligence/_posts/2025-05-13-relfection-as-security.md

 ## Implementation Architecture: A Data Engineer's Perspective

 Implementing reflection in production systems introduces significant data engineering challenges that are often overlooked in research contexts.
-Here's what a robust architecture requires:
+Building on our [practical implementation guide for memory and reflection](/2025/05/10/memory-and-reflection/), here's what a robust architecture requires for security-focused reflection systems:

 ### Knowledge Infrastructure for RAG Systems